Eido95/k8s-express-hello-world/README.md

 7. Deploy the app to Kubernetes:
    - Apply the deployment and service files: Run `kubectl apply -f deployment.yaml` and `kubectl apply -f service.yaml`.

+# Run

-8. Verify the deployment:
+1. Verify the deployment:
    - Run `kubectl get deployments` to check the status of the deployment.
    - Run `kubectl get services` to get the external IP address of the service.

-9. Access deployed application:
+2. Access deployed application:
    - Run `minikube service k8s-express-hello-world-service` 🎉